Statistical Inference with Local Optima: Statistical Inference

 \subsection{Normal Confidence Interval}

 A naive approach to constructing a CI is to estimate the variance of $\tau(\hat{\theta}_{n,M})$ and invert it into a CI.
-Such CIs are based on the asymptotic normality of the MLE \citep{redner1984mixture}:
+Such CIs are in one-dimensional space and are based on the asymptotic normality of the MLE \citep{redner1984mixture}:

 for some $\sigma^2>0$.
 In practice, we only have access to $\hat{\theta}_{n,M}$, not $\hat{\theta}_{MLE}$, so we replace $\hat{\theta}_{MLE}$ by $\hat{\theta}_{n,M}$ and construct a CI using the normality.
 This is perhaps the most common approach to the construction of a CI and the representation of the error of estimation (see Chapter 2.15 and 2.16 in \citealt{mclachlan2004finite} for examples of mixture models).
-However, we will show that when the likelihood function has multiple local maxima, this CI has undercoverage for $\tau_{MLE}$ and has $1-\alpha-\delta$ coverage for an element in $\tau(\cS_{M,\delta}^\pi)$.
+However, we will show that when the likelihood function has multiple local maxima, this CI undercovers for $\tau_{MLE}$ and has $1-\alpha-\delta$ coverage for an element in $\tau(\cS_{M,\delta}^\pi)$.

 To fully describe the construction of this normal CI, we begin with an analysis of the asymptotic covariance of the MLE.
 Let $S(\theta) = \nabla L(\theta)$ be the score function and $H(\theta) = \nabla S(\theta)$ be the Hessian matrix of the log-likelihood function.
 Moreover, let $S(\theta|X_i) = \nabla \log p(X_i;\theta)$ and $H(\theta|X_i)= \nabla S(\theta|X_i)$.
 The MLE $\hat{\theta}_{MLE}$ has an asymptotic covariance matrix